gggdttt/Assisted-driving-cars-with-multi-sensor-fusion-and-computer-vision/README.md

 ## 1.Project Introduction

 * **Project Name**: The Assisted-Driving System
-* **Project Aim**: This system would help a running 'car' to detect the concrete type of an obstacle and then take different approaches according to the 'type'  detected by multi-sensor fusion and CV.
+* **Project Aim**: This system would help a running 'car' to detect the specific type of an obstacle and then take different approaches according to the 'type'  detected by multi-sensor fusion and CV.

 * **Environment**: